GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 Gemini Observatory Archive.
 The internal database is in fact using exactly the same software as the GOA.
 The local calibration manager uses a subset of the code plus a couple extra routines.

-The Recipe System knows how to make requests to either of those two sources of processed calibration.
-For the local calibration manager, the Recipe System provides the ``caldb`` facility to create and populate (or de-populate) the local database.

 The internal Gemini data manager is obviously very Gemini-centric, by necessity.
 The local calibration manager, distributed as GeminiCalMgr, is